ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

     test is not tagged as such. *(Lukas Winkler)*
 - Remove `elektra-gcc-configure-debian-withspace` test.
 We now test for compatibility of spaced build paths during normal tests. *(Lukas Winkler)*
-- Check for source formatting during early test stages *(Lukas Winkler)*
+- Check for source formatting during early test stages. *(Lukas Winkler)*

 ### Travis